lucascordella/lucascordella/README.md

 <h1 >Hi there!
 I'm Lucas Cordella.</h1>

-### I'm an Analysis and Systems Development student at UniLaSalle, Brazil.
+### I'm an Analysis and Systems Development student at UniLaSalle, Rio Grande do Sul - Brazil.

 ##
 <h3>About me:</h3>